 Age restricted ski holidays have proven quite popular.
 Almost all the solo ski holiday operators have a strict adults only (18+) policy on almost all their holidays.
 This is to ensure the people you holiday with are around the same age as you.
 You will also find dedicated over 40's and over 50's ski holidays available from the specialist solo ski holiday operators.

 Restrictions on holidays based on ability are proving quite popular too.
-For beginners ski holidays its all about being with a group of people who are learning too.
+For beginners ski holidays and beginners snowboard camps its all about being with a group of people who are learning too.
 At the other end of the scale is the off piste ski holidays.
 These are all about learning to off piste with other solo travelers.
 In between those you have the intermediate ski holidays which are primarily aimed at those people who are happy to cruise blues and red and don't want to be held up by a complete beginner or don't want to be left behind by people flying down black slopes at top speed.
 Finally you have guided ski holidays which are for those who are looking for an adventure and want to really explore a resort.
 These are aim at competent red runners who are not afraid of putting some serious distance down each day.

 Apart from the above you will find holidays based on the time of year such as Christmas ski holidays which are great for those who want to escape the christmas crazy period and relax in the snow.
 There is also single parents ski holidays for whatever reason wishes to bring their child skiing and their partner cant go.
 You will also find holidays based on skiing with yoga, snowboard only, back-country safari and much more.

 Here we have some tips and advice on going on your first solo ski holiday.